by Jonas E. Alexis

 Did Weinthal produce serious evidence?
 Did he name any serious or rational person who was even remotely shouting to kill Jews on the streets of London, Paris, Berlin, and Frankfurt?
 Did he provide the background as to why there was an outrage in Europe?
 No. That’s the beautiful thing about proponents of Zionism.
 Evidence is immaterial.
 What needs to be propounded over and over is ideology.

-Yes, there was a widespread reaction Europe and even in America in 2014 because Israel was pillaging, massacring, and plundering Palestinians men, women and children during Operation Protective Edge.
+Yes, there was a widespread reaction in Europe and even in America in 2014 because Israel was pillaging, massacring, and plundering Palestinian men, women, and children during Operation Protective Edge.

 Even the London Review of Books made it very clear that Israel provoked the Palestinians and then launched a devastating military operation against them.
 Here are the things that the London Review of Books said Israel did before the brutal attack: